zhiqwang/yolort/deployment/libtorch/README.md

 1. Generate `TorchScript` model

-    Unlike [ultralytics's](https://github.com/ultralytics/yolov5/blob/master/models/export.py) trace (`torch.jit.trace`) mechanism, We're using `torch.jit.script` to trace the YOLOv5 models which containing the whole pre-processing (especially using the `letterbox` ops) and post-processing (especially with the `nms` ops) procedures, so you don't need to rewrite manually the C++ codes of pre-processing and post-processing.
+    Unlike [ultralytics's](https://github.com/ultralytics/yolov5/blob/8ee9fd1/export.py) `torch.jit.trace` mechanism, We're using `torch.jit.script` to trace the YOLOv5 models which containing the whole pre-processing (especially with the [`letterbox`](https://github.com/ultralytics/yolov5/blob/8ee9fd1/utils/augmentations.py#L85-L115) ops) and post-processing (especially with the `nms` ops) procedures, as such you don't need to rewrite manually the C++ codes of pre-processing and post-processing.

     ```bash
     git clone https://github.com/zhiqwang/yolov5-rt-stack.git